0ad/lobby-bots/README.md

 ### 1.2 Install python3 and SleekXMPP

-* The lobby bots are implemented in python3 and use SleekXMPP to connect to the lobby.
+* The lobby bots are implemented in Python 3 and use SleekXMPP to connect to the lobby.
+Right now only Python 3.7 is supported.
 Install these dependencies using:

     ```
-    $ apt-get install python3 python3-sleekxmpp
+    $ apt-get install python3.7 python3-sleekxmpp
     ```

 * Confirm that the SleekXmpp version is 1.3.1 or later: